Fisheries

 As the largest estuary in North America, the Chesapeake Bay is a hot spot for commercial fishing—both for the variety of fish species found in the watershed and the quality of the seafood harvested here.

 While the Chesapeake Bay is known for our iconic blue crabs and oysters, they are only two of many fish and shellfish species commercially caught here.
-Striped bass, blue catfish, and menhaden are three other significant commercial species.
+Striped bass, blue catfish, and menhaden are other significant commercial species.

 Oysters